sinclare210/Multi_Step_Form_Project/README.md

 ### What I learned

-I lernt about the checkbox event, my first time using it actually.
+I learnt about the checkbox event, my first time using it actually.
 This project has made me understand how to use event in javascript to manipulate functionality.

 ## Author